timbanks101/tb-todo/README.md

 ## Thing that would make this better

+* More tests :(
+* Editing todos was originanlly on my list but I ran out of time
+* Filtering and Sorting controls
 * Adding Speech api input for to do items, see: https://codepen.io/JamieCurnow/pen/ZoxVQg?editors=1010
-* Persist list between sessions (local storage), see: https://travishorn.com/add-localstorage-to-your-vue-app-in-2-lines-of-code-56eb2c9f371b
 * Create groups or categories for todos so they can be organised in groups or trello style swim lanes

-## Cool Vue things I didn't use

-* Nuxt; a go to for server side rendering so the app aces seo and performance measures *